fzjfjf/Py-DOS_simulator/README.md

 - File and folder operations: `cd, dir, mkdir, rmdir` (Not finished)
 - Simple command parsing and execution
 - Error handling to simulate real OS behavior
 - Modular structure for easier understanding and expansion
+- Users

 ---